WDAQ: Beautiful music

-Adult Contemporary
+Adult contemporary

 By the early 1980s, the audience for the easy listening format was aging, with most advertisers then seeking youthful and middle aged consumers.
 WDAQ added more soft vocals and reduced the instrumentals to appeal to a more youthful audience.
-By the mid-eighties, WDAQ completed the shift to soft adult contemporary, rebranded as "Lite 98."
+By the mid-1980s, WDAQ completed the shift to soft adult contemporary, rebranded as "Lite 98".

 By the late 1980s, WDAQ faced a more crowded market of adult contemporary signals.
-WEBE 107.9 FM in Westport, Connecticut adopted the AC format in 1984 and then WEZN contemporized its easy listening format in 1987.
-Seeing an opportunity between teen formatted WKCI-FM, mainstream AC WEBE and soft AC WEZN, WDAQ was reborn as Hot AC 98Q in September, 1989.
+WEBE in Westport, Connecticut adopted the AC format in 1984 and then WEZN contemporized its easy listening format in 1987.
+Seeing an opportunity between teen formatted WKCI-FM, mainstream AC WEBE and soft AC WEZN, WDAQ was reborn as hot adult contemporary "98Q" in September 1989.
 The station's initial music mix relied heavily on 1970s titles that had not been played on the radio for several years.
-Within a year, WDAQ shot to #1 beating co-owned full-service 800 WLAD and crosstown rocker 95.1 WRKI.
+Within a year, WDAQ shot to #1 beating co-owned full-service WLAD and crosstown rocker WRKI.

-During its run as "98Q," the station has finished first in virtually every Danbury Arbitron/Nielsen ratings survey.
+During its run as "98Q", the station has finished first in virtually every Danbury Arbitron/Nielsen Audio ratings survey.
 The station continues its hyper-focus on Greater Danbury as opposed to the more regional approaches of the other FM stations in the area.

 HD Radio

-On August 7, 2015, WDAQ upgraded to HD Radio, and launched a new Alternative station on 103.7 MHz, fed by its HD2 subchannel, as "103.7 Danbury's New Rock Alternative", which launched on the 10th at 12 p.m. after stunting with loops of songs that changed each hour, with songs like "Rapper's Delight" by The Sugarhill Gang and "Drunk on a Plane" by Dierks Bentley.
+On August 7, 2015, WDAQ upgraded to HD Radio, and launched a new alternative station on 103.7 MHz, fed by its HD2 subchannel, as "103.7 Danbury's New Rock Alternative", which launched on August 10 at 12 p.m. after stunting with loops of songs that changed each hour, with songs like "Rapper's Delight" by The Sugarhill Gang and "Drunk on a Plane" by Dierks Bentley.
 The first song on 103.7 was "Renegades" by X Ambassadors.
 It was announced on-air that 103.7 Rock will cease broadcasting at the end of 2023.

 In July 2016, Berkshire launched a new country music station on 107.3 MHz, fed by its HD3 subchannel, as "107.3 The Bull".

-On February 22, 2017, 97.9 MHz W250CH New Milford has started simulcasting "The Bull" and the station would rebrand to "97.9/107.3 The Bull".
+On February 22, 2017, 97.9 MHz W250CH New Milford started simulcasting "The Bull" and the station would rebrand to "97.9/107.3 The Bull".

 On December 17, 2020, "94.5 The Hawk" was moved from WAXB to WDAQ-HD4, and continued to simulcast on 94.5 W233CF.
 It changed its format to classic hits on March 21, 2022, while keeping The Hawk branding.